-- represent that you are allowed to use the Credentials for this purpose, without any obligation by us to pay any fees or other limitations including any agreements with third parties.
+- represent that you are allowed to use the Credentials for this purpose, without any obligation by us to pay any fees or subject to any other limitations including any agreements with third parties.

 - give us your explicit consent to retrieve, merge and/or aggregate your Account Information for you using the Tool and transmit it to the relevant Providers for the purpose of providing the Service when you access the Tool through your Provider;

 - use any robot, spider, scraper, deep link or other similar automated data gathering or extraction tools, program, algorithm or methodology to access, acquire, copy or monitor our website at http://truelayer.com or any other TrueLayer domain (the “Site”) or the Service or any portion of them without our express written consent, which may be withheld at our sole discretion;

 - use or attempt to use any engine, software, tool, agent, or other device or mechanism (including without limitation browsers, spiders, robots, avatars or intelligent agents) to navigate or search the Service, other than the search engines and search agents available through the Service;

 - post or transmit any file which contains viruses, worms, Trojan horses or any other contaminating or destructive features, or that otherwise interfere with the proper working of the Site or the Service; or

 - attempt to decipher, decompile, disassemble, or reverse-engineer any of the software comprising or in any way making up a part of the Service for any purpose other than those provided for by us and in conjunction with the operation of the Service.